Fay Wray

 Vina Fay Wray (September 15, 1907 – August 8, 2004) was a Canadian-American actress best known for starring as Ann Darrow in the 1933 film King Kong.
 Through an acting career that spanned nearly six decades, Wray attained international recognition as an actress in horror films.
-She has been dubbed the first "scream queen".

 She had minor film roles, and gained media attention as one of the "WAMPAS Baby Stars" in 1926.
 This led to her contract with Paramount Pictures as a teenager, where she made more than a dozen feature films.
 After leaving Paramount, she signed deals with various film companies, got her first roles in horror films and many other types, including in The Bowery (1933) and Viva Villa!
 (1934), both of which star Wallace Beery.
 For RKO Radio Pictures, Inc., Wray starred in her most identifiable film, King Kong (1933).
 After its success, she had numerous roles in film and television, retiring in 1980.

 Life and career

 Early life

 Erich von Stroheim and Fay Wray on the set of the film The Wedding March.

 Wray was born on a ranch near Cardston, Alberta, to parents who were members of the Church of Jesus Christ of Latter-day Saints: Elvina Marguerite Jones from Salt Lake City, Utah, and Joseph Heber Wray from Kingston upon Hull, England.
 They had six children and she was a granddaughter of LDS pioneer Daniel Webster Jones.
 Her ancestors came from England, Scotland, Ireland, Northern Ireland, and Wales.

 Her family returned to the United States a few years after she was born; they moved to Salt Lake City in 1912 and moved to Lark, Utah, in 1914.
 In 1919, the Wray family returned to Salt Lake City, and then relocated to Hollywood, where she attended Hollywood High School.